heeus/core-logger/README.md

 # logger

-Simple go logger.
+Simple go logger with logging level.
 Default output will be like this:

 ```
 09/24 12:36:56.951: **** ERR: [logger.Test_BasicUsage:26]: My error arg1 arg2